 Many say it is easy to learn German if you know English, but many English people say it is very tough to learn German.

-Those who learnt French in schools and colleges as a second language say it is just the same in many matters, including the learning method and levels of progression.
+Those who learnt French in schools and colleges as a second language say it is the same in many matters, including the learning method and levels of progression.

-It should be easy if you are interested in learning a new international language like German.
+But it should be easy if you are interested in learning a new international language like German.

 To provide evidence for your C1 level in German, you can prepare for a DSH/TestDAF examination immediately after acquiring the B2 level.